AMERICAN RABBIT HOUND ASSOCIATION

 The Duties shall be:

-Maintain the financial records for the ARHA Little
+a.
+Maintain the financial records for the ARHA Little Pack Special

-Pack Special Fund.
-These records are open for audit at all times and will be
+Fund.
+These records are open for audit at all times and will be audited when

 b.